COVID-19 tests will be crucial to helping us determine when it’s safe to leave our homes.

 COVID testing is finally ramping up

 Faster tests are coming into the market and private companies like Quest and LabCorp are now running thousands of tests a day.
 But as the virus spread, infecting hundreds of thousands of Americans, demand for testing has overwhelmed many labs and testing sites.
 Delays in getting results and limited access to tests continues.
-In addition, chemicals and cotton swabs used to run the tests are in short supply in many areas.
+In addition, chemicals and cotton swabs used to run the tests are also in short supply in many areas.

-Okay, now let’s talk Antibodies test
+Okay, now let’s talk antibodies test

+Antibody testing can determine who has an immunity and where new hot spots of infection appear.
 But concerns have been raised that antibody tests that indicate exposure–and immunity–may be both inaccurate and not widely available.

 The bungled rollout of coronavirus tests has probably been the biggest failure in the battle against the pandemic.
 How did the US fail so badly?
 Who is responsible?
 Check out the timeline of events here, and you decide.